-The City of Toronto, the David Cornfield Melanoma Fund and the Douglas Wright Foundation have partnered on a pilot project to offer free sunscreen at up to 50 Toronto waterfront park locations beginning June 2018.
+The City of Toronto, the David Cornfield Melanoma Fund and the Douglas Wright Foundation are partnering to offer free sunscreen at up to 50 Toronto waterfront park locations beginning June 2018.
 A location map will be posted on this site once dispensers are installed.

 - Be Sun Safe sunscreen is SPF 30, Broad Spectrum UVA/UVB, PABA free, paraben free and mineral-based

 - Use sunscreen with other sun protection measures such as limiting time in the sun, seeking shade, wearing protective clothing and a hat, and wearing sunglasses

 - Sunscreen may be used on babies over six months

 - Do not use without checking with your doctor if you have ever had a reaction to sunscreen